SettleMint

 Collateral verification form with topic, amount, and expiry fields

-Submit the verification
+Submit the transaction

 Confirmation before issuing verification